-Expected

-best practice.

-TOPIC STANDARD DETAIL TARGET

-Achieving

-Pae Ora: For

-Māori to live

-with good

-health and

-wellbeing in an

-environment

-that supports

-a good quality

-of life and

-achieving

-equity in health

-outcomes.

-(continued)

-3.2.2 Sample takers and cervical screening services understand the the significance of hauora Māori models as central to the wellbeing of Māori.

-The sample taker and/or provider are aware of hauora Māori models and understand their significance.
-Te Whare Tapa Whā is a well-recognised and endorsed health concept for Māori.
-It is a holistic approach in which health and wellbeing are described in relation to the four walls of a house.
-The four dimensions of Te Whare Tapa Whā are:

-- Te taha hinengaro mental health and wellbeing - · Te taha tinana physical health and wellbeing - Te taha wairua spiritual health and wellbeing - Te taha whānau family health and wellbeing.

-Using this framework, physical health and wellbeing are integrally linked to spiritual, mental, and social wellbeing.
-A person is considered unwell if any one of these supports is weak, and healthy if all four components are strong.
-For example, if the strength of the whānau is disrupted by insensitive practices, this affects all the supports.15

-Māori view these dimensions as being interrelated, with disruption of one part affecting the whole.
+TOPIC STANDARD DETAIL TARGET The screen taker and/or provider are aware of hauora Māori models and understand their Achieving 3.2.2 Screen takers Expected and cervical sianificance. best practice.
+Pae Ora: For Hauora Māori models: Te Whare Tapa Whā and cervical screening Māori to live screening services understand the Te Whare Tapa Whā is a well-recognised and endorsed health concept for Māori.
+It is a with good holistic approach in which health and wellbeing are described in relation to health and the significance wellbeing in an of hauora Māori the four walls of a house.
+The four dimensions of Te Whare Tapa Whā are: environment models as central · Te taha hinengaro - mental health and wellbeing Te taha tinana - physical health and wellbeina that supports to the wellbeing a good quality Te taha wairua - spiritual health and wellbeina of Māori. • Te taha whānau - family health and wellbeing. of life and achieving Using this framework, physical health and wellbeing are integrally linked to spiritual, mental, equity in health and social wellbeing.
+A person is considered unwell if any one of these supports is weak, outcomes. and healthy if all four components are strong.
+For example, if the strength of the whānau is (continued) disrupted by insensitive practices, this affects all the supports.20 Māori view these dimensions as being interrelated, with disruption of one part affecting the whole.
 Using this framework, physical health and wellbeing are integrally linked to spiritual, mental and social wellbeing, and wellbeing is maintained through a balance of all of these dimensions.
 In Māori terms, the womb is often referred to as 'te whare tangata', or the house of humanity, as this is where human life is created and grows until it is born.
 The multiple meanings of whānau (family and birth), whenua (placenta and land) and hapū (subtribe and pregnancy) all reinforce this importance.
 The cervix is a key part of te whare tangata as it is the gatekeeper to all it encompasses.
 Therefore, it is a pathway to whakapapa (genealogy) and te ao marama (world of light, the physical world).
 For this reason, it is essential that the NCSP is managed in a culturally safe and appropriate manner.
 Within the context of cervical screening, the entire female reproductive system is considered holistic and a taonga (a treasure, something of great worth).
 This view is upheld by the whakataukī (proverb) 'He wāhine, he whenua, kua ngaro he tangata' (Without women or land, people will be lost).